 - All results were within consent limits. - Temperature comparisons indicated fairly good agreement between laboratories across both exercises undertaken this monitoring period.
-However, the June 2018 temperature comparison indicated a variation of 0.7°C, with the KGTP samples found to be under estimating the temperature.
-Regular calibrations of temperatures probes should be undertaken moving forward. - Potassium comparisons indicated good agreement between the laboratories, the largest variation observed was found to be 4.2 g/m K, on the discharge sample undertaken 26 January 2018. - Sodium comparisons, in similarity to the potassium readings, indicated good agreement, the largest variation was again found in the January 2018 discharge comparison, with a variation of 3.7 g/m Na. - Ammonia comparisons indicated a slight variation between results.
-On one occasion TRC found the discharge to be 0.065 g/m (Jan 2018) while the Vector sample indicated value of 0.294 g/m which indicated variation of 0.230 g/m.
-While there is a slight variation between results, the values are of low concentrations, thus accuracy at trace concentrations is inherently difficult to gain an accurate agreement. - pH variations were found to be relatively minor, with the largest variation being 0.4 pH units recorded in the discharge sample in June 2018. - Vanadium, in similarity to the previous monitoring period, the vanadium results indicated slight variations.
-The reason for this variation was due to the method of analysis undertaken by Vector.
+However, during the February 2019 period, KGTP failed to record the temperature for the outfall discharge site.
+Also, the June 2019 temperature comparison indicated a variation of 0.6°C, with the KGTP samples found to be under estimating the temperature.
+Regular calibrations of temperatures probes should be undertaken moving forward. - Potassium comparisons indicated good agreement between the laboratories, the largest variation observed was found to be 1.3 g/m K, on the discharge sample undertaken on the 5th February 2019. - Sodium comparisons, in similarity to the potassium readings, indicated good agreement.
+The largest variation was found on the 11th June 2019 on the outfall discharge comparison, with a variation of 3.0 g/m Na. - Ammonia comparisons indicated a slight variation between results on both the 5th February 2019 and 11th June 2019.
+On one occasion TRC found the outfall discharge to be 0.9114 g/m (Feb 2019) while the Company sample indicated value of 0.49 g/m which indicated variation of 0.4214 g/m.
+While there is a slight variation between results, the values are of low concentrations, thus accuracy at trace concentrations is inherently difficult to gain an accurate agreement. - pH variations were found to be relatively minor, with the largest variation being 0.4 pH units recorded in the outfall discharge sample in February 2019.
+It was also a slight variation between the online analyser for pH on the river samples when compared to the actual lab samples in the river monitoring cross check. - In similarity to the previous monitoring period, the vanadium results indicated slight variations.
+The February sample round on the discharge recorded the largest variation (0.44 g/m).
+The reason for this variation was due to the method of analysis undertaken by the Company.
 They require a swift result as they are required to discharge almost daily.
-Vector infers vanadium concentration based on the ratio between vanadium and potassium in the Benfield solution (this is the source of vanadium in the KGTP effluent).
+The Company infers vanadium concentration based on the ratio between vanadium and potassium in the Benfield solution (this is the source of vanadium in the KGTP effluent).
 As potassium concentrations may increase from other sources in the process effluent, it results in an over-estimate of the true vanadium in the effluent.
-Vector treats the effluent vanadium value as true which allows for a margin of error with respect to the discharge concentration.
-The Council employs the longer and more accurate method of analysis (vanadium specific Gallic acid) to quantify the true actual value. - Un-ionised ammonia concentrations were all below, or close to, the limit of detection.. - Total and free chlorine monitoring of the discharge was undertaken on one occasion this period, and the associated analysis indicated values below the limit of the detection.
-The Council is currently reviewing the method undertaken for its total and free chlorine analysis, post the closure of its onsite laboratory, thus in the June 2018 monitoring round it was not undertaken.
+The Company treats the effluent vanadium value as true which allows for a margin of error with respect to the discharge concentration. - Un-ionised ammonia concentrations were all below, or close to, the limit of detection. - Total and free chlorine monitoring of the discharge was undertaken on both occasions this period; the February sample being taken from the downstream discharge site, and the June sample being taken from the outfall discharge site.
+The associated analysis indicated values below the limit of the detection. - Dissolved zinc monitoring at the outfall discharge site is currently not in the consent conditions, and while the levels are not the most elevated, it appears to be increasing yearly.
+This parameter will be monitored in the upcoming 2019/2020 season, along with the corresponding hardness corrected result.